The Delicious Crescent

 • 1 teaspoon ground cumin

-• 1 tablespoon lemon juice or chopped preserved lemon, adjust per taste
+• 1 tablespoon lemon juice or chopped preserved lemon, adjust to taste

 • ½ teaspoon salt